kramse/docs.kramse.org/_notes/kubernetes/kubernetes-homegrown-garden.md

 This digital garden is built using [`Kubernetes.io`](https://kubernetes.io/) and Jekyll

-You can read more about the server on the page [[kubernetes-welcome]] and this page is about the deployment of the web service using Nginx
+You can read more about the server on the page [[Welcome to Kubernetes 🌱]] and this page is about the deployment of the web service using Nginx